 As more business-critical functions rely on information systems and the internet, enterprises are increasingly exposed to cyber threats that can disrupt operations or compromise sensitive information.
 Effective cyber preparedness is about more than technology – it also requires the right processes and people to protect data from attacks and unauthorized access.
 Even the most well staffed IT security departments can’t do it alone.
 We’ve compiled a list of the top 36 cyber security companies who can help.

-There are at least three dozen categories of cybersecurity products and services that range from antivirus and authentication to security awareness training and wireless network protection.
+There are at least three dozen categories of cybersecurity products and services (excluding cloud security and CASBs) that range from antivirus and authentication to security awareness training and wireless network protection.
 The most common categories that every enterprise should cover include:

 - Services and consulting